kevinsullivan/cs1113f16/README.md

 State and commands come a little past 2/3 of the way through the semester.
-At that point, we bring in Python and guide  students through the language with what we've learned in the foundational part of the class to understand it very rapidly.
-The basic data types of Python (variables, tuples, dictionaries, etc.), and the concept of commands as compositions of state transformers.
+At that point, we bring in Python and guide  students through the language with what we've learned in the foundational part of the class to understand it very rapidly: the basic data types of Python (variables, tuples, dictionaries, etc.), and the concept of commands as compositions of state transformers.

-The that this is a CS1 course, not an upper division or graduate course, imposes a need for very careful attention to the ordering and explication of concepts, from programming language mechanisms to software design concepts to functional and imperative paradigms.
+The that this is a CS1 course, not an upper division or graduate course, imposes a need for very careful attention to the ordering and explication of concepts, from programming language mechanisms to software design concepts to functional and imperative paradigms, and careful separation of computation from effects.

-The contribution of this class, if there is one, is  the analysis and design to produce the specific progression of ideas that you'll find here in this repo.
+The contribution of this class, if there is one, is the analysis and design work, validated through several offerings of this class, to produce the specific progression of ideas that you'll find in this repo.

-By iterating through the tagged versions of this repository, you will animate the evolution of a simple Idris prelude library that the class and I built.
-As of this writing (November 3, 2016), we just turned the corner to the imperative topic.
-For one lecture, eschewing Idris programming but first the first time opening an online Python REPL, we just talked about state (variable -> value), commands (state -> state), the assignment command in particular.
+By iterating through the tagged versions of this repository, you will animate the evolution of a simple Idris prelude library that the class and I built, followed by the construction of a simple imperative language.
+A class project required the extension of the language to support unsigned integer arithmetic (in limited form) based on our previously implemented Byte8 type and the algorithm we implemented (based on half- and full-adders) to do addition of natural numbers represented as 8-bit bytes.

-And stay tuned for future episodes.

 ## How to view this repository